GrowtopiaNoobs/GrowDocs/enet_server/tank_packets/extra_tile_data/README.md

 # Extra tile data

-Extra tile data always begin with extra tile type, which is always one byte in size.
-It is also by this possible to change title's behavior by assigning it different extra tile type if it already has one, but this also might lead into some unexcepted crashes.
+Extra tile data always begins with extra tile type, which is always one byte in size.
+It is also possible to change a tile's behavior by assigning it different extra tile type if it already has one, but this might lead into some client-side crashes.

 Extra tile data types:
 - [000 - No extra data](type000.md)